holzschu/llvm/README.txt

 Analysis information:
 ---------------------
-- lli calls the JIT compiler. "-force-interpreter=true" fails on "LLVM ERROR: Tried to execute an unknown external function: my_exit" (not impossible to solve)
+- lli calls the JIT compiler. "-force-interpreter=true" fails on "LLVM ERROR: Tried to execute an unknown external function: my_exit" (easy to solve).

 - if we use the JIT compiler, EE (ExecutionEngine) is called.
 Otherwise (-force-interpreter=true), Interpreter is called.
 Each of them deals with external functions differently.

+- MCJIT::createJIT is called (MCJIT::createJIT), which calls new MCJIT::MCJIT (call started with builder.create in lli.cpp/main() l.
+437.

 Line 814 in Job.cpp: Executable is "OpenTerm" line 4795 in Clang.cpp: Exec is "OpenTerm"